IKKuzmova21/the_last_battalion_logic_games/README.md

 ## ⚙ Installation
 ```
-You can download our project by pasting the following code in your CMD:
+You can download our project by cloning the following link in your CMD:
 https://github.com/IKKuzmova21/the_last_battalion_logic_games.git
 ```